Applies to: Windows Admin Center, Windows Admin Center Preview

 Publishing to the Windows Admin Center extension feed

 By default, Windows Admin Center is connected to a NuGet feed maintained by the Windows Admin Center product team at Microsoft.
 Early preview versions of new extensions developed by Microsoft may be published to this feed and available to Windows Admin Center users.
 External developers planning to build and release extensions publicly may also submit a request to publish to this feed.
+Prior to publishing to this feed, external developers will have to agree to Windows Admin Center's Extension Publisher Agreement and Extension Participation Policy.

 Publishing to a different NuGet feed